ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

 - Bitshifting...something I rarely do in Ruby.
 - I think I'd understand this better if we were TDDing it.
 More tedious, but it'd help it sink in.
+- From @talum:
+  - What do we like/dislike about refactoring to `Merge::Inputs`?
+[Commit](https://github.com/jcoglan/jit/commit/c9c3ea9714d6f24007cdb0f26258e6f09ea49407)
+  - Truly did not appreciate what fast-forward merges were before this chapter.
+Are there times when y'all don't like a `fast-forward` merge?
+Why or why not?
+  - There was a nice quote here: "Just because two things happen to look the same, doesn't mean they really represent the same concept."
+It reminded me of Sandi Metz's take on finding the right abstractions.
+Any elaborations?
+How do you know when you've found the right abstraction?
+When do you think it's OK to duplicate code?
+  - We returned to hexdump land and inspected some stage flags.
+Stage 0 means the file is clean, any non-zero number means there are conflicts.
+  - The end sections about detecting conflicts got VERY wordy, not so much a question as a comment. [commit](https://github.com/jcoglan/jit/commit/fe3702f7d6b929af0612da7597a395178920ab33)
+  - The conflict detection is part of `Merge::Resolve` and the author alludes to the fact this expansion is coming.
+Is this a good place for the detection?
+  - When there is a conflict, we're [currently merging both blobs together with the header/separators](https://github.com/jcoglan/jit/commit/fe3702f7d6b929af0612da7597a395178920ab33#) and not doing anything more sophisticated.
+Wonder when we'll get to that!
+  - Was there anything else you would changed in the implementation?

 ## Chapter 19: Conflict resolution